Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 Meanwhile, press access in the court continued to run one to three days behind the filing date, a natural product of the cumbersome clerical requirements of docketing the new filings in the antiquated CCMS software.

-After prevailing in April 2016 against the Ventura clerk Planet in a summary judgment ruling by U.S. Judge James Otero, Courthouse News prepared an action against Orange County’s Carlson.
+After prevailing in May 2016 against Ventura clerk Planet in a summary judgment ruling by U.S. Judge James Otero, Courthouse News prepared an action against Orange County’s Carlson.
 But he slipped out the door in late 2016 and retired just as the action was about to be filed.

 The unlucky inheritor of years of conflict between the press and the court was David Yamasaki, who took the clerk’s job in December 2016 and one month later became the defendant in a federal First Amendment action.

-Yamasaki and from all appearance the Judicial Council staff then fought with all their might against timely press access.
-They employed lawyers from the white-shoe firm of Jones Day who turned the full range of litigation tactics in a campaign to slow and defeat this news service, including the outright denial of provable facts such as the tradition of access.
+Yamasaki and from all appearances the Judicial Council staff then fought with all their might against timely press access.
+They employed lawyers from the white-shoe firm of Jones Day who used their full range of litigation tactics in a campaign to slow and defeat this news service, including the outright denial of provable facts such as the tradition of access.

 Those tactics contributed to the enormous legal bills rung up during the four years of conflict.

 The firm was aided by luck at the assignment wheel.
-The Courthouse News action fell to U.S. Judge Andrew Guilford who initiated his handling of the matter by demanding that Courthouse News demonstrate it is a member of the media, something no judge has ever questioned in the extensive history this new service’s reporting and litigating.
+The Courthouse News action fell to U.S. Judge Andrew Guilford who initiated his handling of the matter by demanding that Courthouse News demonstrate it is a member of the media, something no judge has ever questioned in the extensive history of this new service’s reporting and litigation.

 The case at that point entered into a swamp of litigation with 216 docket items and an outcome foretold.
 Guilford forced the matter into an abbreviated trial and ruled: “OCSC’s complaint review policies and practices doesn’t violate the First Amendment right of access, OCSC is therefore entitled to final judgment.”

-It was an odd sensation during the hearings in front of Guilford for this writer to walk by the federal courthouse press room on the ground floor, knowing that the clerk’s staff pushed the day’s new complaints onto the counter in the press room for review, and picked them up the next morning.
-And walking up to a courtroom where lawyers on behalf of the clerk were arguing that no tradition of access existed, an argument that the judge, in his rulings, seemed to accept.
+It was an odd sensation during the hearings in front of Guilford for this writer to walk by the federal courthouse press room on the ground floor, knowing that the clerk’s staff had every day pushed new paper complaints onto the counter in the press room from the time the Santa Ana courthouse was constructed.
+And then walk up to a courtroom where lawyers on behalf of the clerk were arguing that no tradition of access existed, an argument that the federal judge, in his rulings, seemed to accept.

 “Technology should illuminate the halls of government, not darken them,” argued Courthouse News on appeal.
 The team representing this news agency on the federal battlefield included John Amberg, Rachel Matteo-Boehm, Jon Fetterly, Katherine Keating and Roger Myers, all with the Bryan Cave law firm.